debstS/Data-Science-projects-portfolio/README.md

 * The goal of this study is to predict how often a hotel will be clicked based on certain characteristics of the hotel.
 * It also aims to provide the right accommodations for users and help advertisers to run well-performing campaigns on the trivago website

+### Project 7: Book recommendation system
+* The goal of this study is to predict how often a hotel will be clicked based on certain characteristics of the hotel.
+* It also aims to provide the right accommodations for users and help advertisers to run well-performing campaigns on the trivago website

 Use this template if you need a quick developer / data science portfolio!
 Based on a Minimal Jekyll theme for GitHub Pages.